-- Incomplete UAT environment: Due to lack of resources and time constraints, tests might be incomplete by the defined deadline.
+- Incomplete UAT environment: Due to a lack of resources and time constraints, tests might be incomplete by the defined deadline.

 - Error handling: The testers might not know how to properly report errors and bugs while testing.

 - UAT test failure: Sometimes the developed features are incomplete and lack too many bugs which do not allow a test case to be completed at all.

 4. UAT Team Roles & Responsibilities

 Participants of a UAT team can vary from project to project.
-The entire UAT team will be responsible for coordinating the preparation of all test cases and its execution.
+The entire UAT team will be responsible for coordinating the preparation of all test cases and their execution.

 Our UAT team will ensure …